hphelion/documentation/moonshot/prepare.videos.md

 Monty Taylor, Distinguished Technologist and OpenStack Guru, talks about the OpenStack community, HP's contributions to Havana and OpenStack projects, and the future of OpenStack.

-## HP Cloud OS Tutorials
+## HP Cloud OS for Moonshot Tutorials

-The following video tutorials walk you through the HP Cloud OS features, with the first video specific to HP Cloud OS for Moonshot.
+The following video tutorials walk you through the HP Cloud OS for Moonshot features, with the first video specific to HP Cloud OS for Moonshot.

 ### Converged Cloud Coffee Talk: HP Moonshot with HP Cloud OS